-What if I want to use the BEACON grant to start a new organization?
+Can I use the BEACON grant to start a new organization?

-Because of the limited grant amount, BEACON grant funds are not intended for use starting new organizations.
-However, if you would like to start a new initiative or program and operate independently (without being formally incorporated), we encourage you to secure a fiscal sponsor to support your application.
+BEACON grant funds are not intended for use starting new organizations.
+However, if you would like to start a new initiative or program, we advise you to partner with an existing organization that could qualify for funding.

-Can I use grant funds for general operations support?
+Can I use the BEACON grant for operational support?

 Yes, funds may be used to support general operating expenses.
 However, this should be factored into the programmatic budget and not be the sole reason for applying.

-The BEACON Grant will not be issued to individual entrepreneurs or sole-proprietors who do not have an organizational fiscal sponsor to administer funds.
+The BEACON Grant will not be issued to individual entrepreneurs or sole-proprietors who are not legally incorporated as either a for-profit company or non-profit organization.